Animal Ambassadors

 Pebble

 Achoo was added to the Wesselman team in 2014.
-She had become very obese at her previous home and is slowly returning to a normal weight.
-She was raised in captivity.
+She was captive-raised, had become very obese at her previous home, and is slowly returning to a normal weight.
+She is content to quietly watch the world around her.

 Pebble was a surrendered pet and was donated to Wesselman in October 2014.
-He/she was raised in captivity.
+He/she was raised in captivity, is very curious, and always ready to explore.

 Location: Large Classroom